 From Consumer to Creator: Why You Should Create Stuff?

-You no longer have to remember stuff, years, dates, important calls or meetings, you have Google and well-arranged system of notification to serve you and remind you to buy your wife flowers, or to pick your kid from kindergarten.
+You no longer have to remember years, dates, important calls, meetings, or stuff in general.
+You have Google and a well-arranged system of notification to serve you and remind you to buy your wife flowers, and/or to pick your kids from kindergarten.

 At first glance, you might think that there is nothing wrong with consuming stuff in general.
 That you should definitely enjoy what’s already created and take advantage of the abundance of software/hardware that’s designed to make our lives easier.
 Yet, this growing trend to solely consume can lead to some nasty side effects.

-The Consumer Mindset
+The Consumer’s Mindset

-After the industrial revolution, people started to consume more than before.
-You won’t see a lot of people growing their own plans and later preparing their own meals because it doesn’t make a lot of sense now in the current world.
+That’s why, nowadays, you won’t see a lot of people growing their own plans and later preparing their own meals because it doesn’t make a lot of sense now in the current world.
 There are markets all over our towns where you can buy fresh food.
-These hubs are responsible for storing the essential things we need for our survival along with other accessories that are not so needed.
+On top of that, there are hundreds of apps available that will deliver food right to your doorstep.

-The Creator Mindset
+The Creator’s Mindset

 The word creator sounds a bit pompous.
-I bit overrated.
-Most of the people think that a creator is only someone who can pain picture as good as Picasso’s; Create an app that can compete with Facebook and Spotify; Craft a chair that will somehow walk alongside you and help you rest in the middle of the desert.
+I bit pretentious.
+Most people think that a creator can be only someone who can pain pictures as good as Picasso’s.
+Create an app that can compete with Facebook and Spotify.
+Craft a chair that will somehow walk alongside you and help you rest in the middle of the desert.

 But the above is not 100% true.
 We’re creating daily and sometimes we don’t realize it:

-Every time you’re preparing a meal you’re making something out of nothing;
+Every time you’re preparing a meal you’re making something out of nothing.

 The main difference between the creator and the consumer is how the former thinks about the process.
 When something needs to be produced, the person making the tool needs to look at the overall process.
 To consider the needed materials and to imagine all the steps before taking any form of action.

 For instance, if you’re about to paint a picture, you’ll first think about what you want to paint.
-Secondly, you’ll think about the colors you want to use, also, the brush, the lining, the draft, the canvas, also think about the end customer.
+Secondly, you’ll think about the colors you want to use, also, the brush, the lining, the draft, the canvas, also probably even think about the end customer.

 Why You Should Start Creating Something, Now

-Creating Give You A Sense Of Purpose:
+Creating Give You A Sense Of Purpose

-An Opportunity To Build Something Substantial:
+An Opportunity To Build Something Substantial

 It’s addictive to hang around social media and like statuses but this won’t really help you achieve something in life.
-The more time you’ve spent commenting on other peoples post, the more effort you put into playing video games, the less time you’ll have to create something that will last and potentially help other people.
+The more time you’ve spent commenting on other people’s posts, the more effort you put into playing video games, the less time you’ll have to create something long-lasting that can potentially help other people.

 You’ll Grow As Individual

 I was recently listening to an episode of the NTMY show by Tobias van Schneider.
-The guests, Hardeep, and Mandeep Kaur said something that stuck with me: “We are often called materialistic but I don’t think we are materialistic enough.”
+The guests, Hardeep, and Mandeep Kaur said something that resonated with me: “We are often called materialistic but I don’t think we are materialistic enough.”

 This type of behavior is a sign of weakness.
 A sign of inner struggle.
 Basically, since someone is not respecting his own belongings, this means that he doesn’t respect himself.